piotrpl/CarND-Behavioral-Cloning/README.md

 ####1.
 An appropriate model arcthiecture has been employed

-My model consists of a normalization layer and 5 convolution layers followe by trhee fully connected layers (model.py lines 86-111).
+My model consists of a normalization layer and 5 convolution layers followed by the three fully connected layers (model.py lines 86-111).
 In order to introduce nonlinearity RELU activation is applied on all model layers.

 ####2.
 Attempts to reduce overfitting in the model